cokwa/bitHTM/README.md

 # bitHTM
-A barely barebone implementation of Hierarchical Temporal Memory on NumPy.
+A barely barebone NumPy implementation of Hierarchical Temporal Memory.